Using the scripts

 5. Identify relevant codes.
 This is usually done by creating a binary flag that indicates that a given code is in our target code list.

 6. Deal with flags.
-For example, in the Hardelid et al list of chronic health conditions, some codes are only valid if the admission length of stay is less than three days and others are only valid if the patient is aged at least 10 years.
+For example, in the Hardelid et al list of chronic health conditions, some codes are only valid if the admission length of stay is at least three days and others are only valid if the patient is aged at least 10 years.
 Generally, we deal with these conditions by setting our binary flags to false where these conditions are not met.
 Once we have done this, we drop all codes that are not validly in our code list.

 7. Create flags in our original data.
 Finally, we go back to our original dataset (in the case of the example scripts, the 2019/2020 HES data) and create binary flags that indicate a patient ever had the target phenotype.
 It is a very straightforward process to extend this logic and only include, for example, codes that occur within a certain observation period.